 We returned from our trip to New Zealand and Australia (for the 2018 Commonwealth Games), and we did manage to sneak in a 10km road race in Brisbane.
 So we were back into training, and had 2 Swimrun events lined up for 2018; we wanted to go to the Bologna swimrun in Italy again, but Mogsy developed a painful foot problem which took steroid injections and 8 weeks to settle.
 That meant no training, and so 2 more races cancelled.

-Now we are looking at 2019, and training has been going well so far.
-We have entered the Milan marathon in April 2019, to build up our running endurance, AND we have entered the Isles of Scilly Ötillö World Series race in the U.K. in June 2019.
+Now we are in 2019, and training went well.
+We ran the Milan marathon in April 2019, to build up our running endurance, AND we attempted the Isles of Scilly Ötillö World Series race in the U.K. in June 2019.
 This is just under 40km of swimming and running - read more about it HERE.
-We are doing this event in memory of Mogsy's daughter's fiancee Jay who tragically died aged 28 from a heart condition he was unaware of, whilst out for a run on his first Fathers Day.
+We did this event in memory of Mogsy's daughter's fiancee Jay who tragically died aged 28 from a heart condition he was unaware of, whilst out for a run on his first Fathers Day.
 He left his little 8 month old son - Mogsy's grandson Remy.
 Read more about our challenge here - any support/donation would be much appreciated for a very worthy cause - raising awareness, helping young hearts and funding new defibrillators - thank you!

 This site is new so do please keep popping back to see how we are getting on and to see the advice and updates we can give you as we progress on our SwimRun journey.

 Thank you for visiting our site and happy SwimRun training!!